yeonhub/react-native-top-sheet/README.md

 7. **Customizable Animation Speed**: Adjust the speed of the top sheet's opening/closing animation for a smoother or faster experience.

+8. **Change Callbacks**: Listen to sheet state changes with callbacks for expand, collapse, and general state changes, enabling custom actions triggered by user interactions.

 ## Usage

 ```js